voxel51/voxelgpt/README.md

 Okay, I'm going to load dataset.take(10)
 ```

 ## Contributing

+We welcome contributions to this project!
 If you plan to contribute a PR, please install the pre-commit hooks before
 commiting:

 ```shell